 In short, the subsidies are a significant part of the “affordable” in Affordable Care Act.
 With each successive open enrollment period, awareness of the law’s premium tax credits (subsidies) has continued to grow.
 But many Americans may still be wondering, “Am I eligible to receive a premium subsidy – and if so, what should I expect?”

 Who is eligible for a subsidy?

-So who are the 9.8 million people who qualified for premium subsidies in 2018?
-Subsidy eligibility is based on income: You have to earn at least 100 percent of the poverty level (139 percent of the poverty level in states that have expanded Medicaid), but not more than 400 percent of the poverty level (this is all discussed in more detail below).
+So who are the 8.9 million people who were receiving premium subsidies as of mid-2018?
+Subsidy eligibility is based on income (ACA-specific MAGI): You have to earn at least 100 percent of the federal poverty level (139 percent of the poverty level in states that have expanded Medicaid), but not more than 400 percent of the poverty level.
+(This is all discussed in more detail below.)
 But there are other factors that determine eligibility.
-Let’s take a look at what they are:

 Access to affordable employer-sponsored coverage